aquasecurity/tracee/docs/index.md

 ## About Tracee

-Tracee is a runtime security and observability tool that helps you understand how your system and applications behave.
+Tracee is a runtime security and observability tool that helps you understand how your system and applications behave using [eBPF technology](https://ebpf.io/what-is-ebpf/).
+It provides deep visibility into Linux systems by monitoring system calls, network activity, and file operations in real-time.
-It is using [eBPF technology](https://ebpf.io/what-is-ebpf/) to tap into your system and expose that information as events that you can consume.
-Events range from factual system activity events to sophisticated security events that detect suspicious behavioral patterns.

-To learn more about Tracee, check out the [documentation](https://aquasecurity.github.io/tracee/).
+### What Tracee Does

+- **🔍 System Monitoring**: Tracks system calls, process execution, file operations, and network activity
+- **🛡️ Security Detection**: Identifies suspicious behavior patterns and potential security threats
+- **📊 Observability**: Provides detailed insights into application and system behavior
+- **🚨 Real-time Alerts**: Generates events for immediate threat detection and response

+### Key Features

+- **Zero Code Changes**: Monitor existing applications without modification
+- **Low Overhead**: Minimal performance impact using efficient eBPF programs
+- **Container Aware**: Native support for containerized environments and Kubernetes
+- **Flexible Policies**: Customize what to monitor and how to respond to events
+- **Rich Event Data**: Detailed context including process lineage, file paths, and network connections

+### Use Cases

+- **Security Monitoring**: Detect malware, privilege escalation, and suspicious activity
+- **Compliance**: Monitor file access, data exfiltration, and system changes
+- **Troubleshooting**: Debug application issues and system behavior
+- **Forensics**: Investigate security incidents with detailed audit trails

 ## Quickstart